DinaKlim/Jack_Voncken/Ore_microscopy_samples/readme.md

 <img src="https://github.com/DinaKlim/Jack_Voncken/blob/main/Ore_microscopy_samples/T5/T5_sph_ccp.jpg" alt="T5 sph cst" style="width:50%;">

 Sphalerite (grey) with oriented chacopyrite (yellow) inclusions.
 This texture is NOT due to demixing.
-There is almost no solid solution possible between sphalerite and chacopyrite.
+There is almost no solid solution possible between sphalerite and chalcopyrite.
+Sphalerite and chalcopyrite have a similar unit cell, and chalcopyrite can nucleate on sphalerite.

 **Sample T-6**